btwGaurav/btwGaurav/README.md

 - 🔭 Currently learning **React** and **JavaScript**.
 - 💬 Ask me about **HTML**, **CSS**, and **JavaScript**.
 - 🎮 I occasionally go live on YouTube for **gaming** and **productivity** content.
-- 🌟 Fun fact: **Life becomes easy when you look for opportunities in every corner.**
+- 🌟 Fun fact: *Life isn't ideal, and if you asked me what ideal is, I wouldn't give an ideal answer.**
 - 🎓 Infosys Certification: [View Certification](https://shorturl.at/cvKCI)

 ---